VivekNeel/me/README.md

-## Code for my portfolio build using
+## Code for my portfolio built using

 - React
 - Next js